Charles Dillon, 10th Viscount Dillon: Early life and career

 the year of Charles's birth.
-James II was succeeded by James Francis Edward, whom Louis XIV immediately recognised as the rightful heir to the thrones of England, Scotland and Ireland.
+James II was succeeded by James Francis Edward Stuart, whom Louis XIV immediately recognised as James III and VIII, the rightful heir to the thrones of England, Scotland and Ireland.
 Dillon's Regiment, led by Charles's father, fought for France in the War of the Spanish Succession (1701–1714).
 Louis XIV made Charles's father lieutenant-general in 1706 and comte de Dillon in 1711.
 However, in 1713 France signed the Peace of Utrecht, recognising the Hanoverian succession and ending its support for the Jacobites.
 James Francis Edward had to leave France and went to the Duchy of Lorraine, then to Avignon, and finally to Italy.
 His mother, the dowager queen Mary of Modena, however, stayed behind at Saint-Germain-en-Laye where she died in 1718.

 On 13 January 1714 Charles's uncle Henry, the 8th Viscount Dillon, died in Ireland.

 (Note: (Burke & Burke 1915) gives 13 January 1713, but (Cokayne 1916) gives 13 January 1713/4.)
 This uncle had been attainted as Jacobite in 1690 but had been pardoned and had obtained the reversal of the attainder in 1693.
 He was succeeded by his son Richard as the 9th Viscount Dillon, to whom Charles would succeed later as the 10th Viscount.

 On 10 November 1718, Charles was made a captain in the regiment.
 In 1722 James Francis Edward Stuart (the old pretender), who now resided in Rome, created his father Earl of Dillon.

 In 1730 his father retired from active service and on 1 May 1730 Charles became colonel of Dillon's Regiment.
 On 5 February 1733 N.S., Charles's father died at the Château de Saint-Germain-en-Laye.
 Charles, already colonel, now also succeeded in his father's titles: 2nd Earl of Dillon in the Jacobite peerage and comte de Dillon in France.
 (Note: Arthur Dillon is called "comte" in the Dictionnaire général de biographie but not in the Dictionnaire de la noblesse where the family nevertheless has an article.)

 During the War of the Polish Succession (1733–1735), the comte de Dillon, as he now was, and his younger brother Henry fought under Marshal Berwick, the commander of Louis XV's Rhine army.
 They fought at the Siege of Kehl, which fell on 28 October 1733.
 In the campaign of 1734 they undertook the Siege of Philippsburg.
 On 12 June 1734 Berwick was beheaded by a chance cannonball before Philippsburg and was replaced by Asfeld and Noailles, who shared the command of the army before Philippsburg.
 The fortress surrendered on 18 July 1734.